October 19, 2022

 The Annual Meeting is one of the few times throughout the year that AIA Detroit can reflect on our progress and discuss the future of the organization with our members.

 Those unable to attend the 2022 Annual Meeting may request an absentee ballot by emailing firstname.lastname@example.org with your name and AIA Member number by Nov 14, 5pm.
 Absentee ballots must be completed by 12:00pm on November 15th.
 (You must be an AIA Detroit Member in good standing to vote)

 GET TO KNOW THIS YEAR’S SLATE OF CANDIDATES…

 VICE PRESIDENT/PRESIDENT ELECT

 I am passionate about design, planning and sustainability and am an architect that has practiced on both coasts and (for the past 3 decades) in the Detroit area.
 The pandemic is changing the way we work and interact, possibly for the foreseeable future.
 I believe that our challenge is to take advantage of the current situation with its associated newfound freedoms and opportunities, while not losing sight of the recent progress the organization has made.
 AIA Detroit has been instrumental in changing the attitudes of our own local profession about practicing architecture in this City – and we have seen the resulting appeal from our members and affiliated organizations over the past few years by their increased interest and participation in our events, committees, and advocacies.
-I would like the opportunity as a AIA Detroit Director to continue the momentum and help guide the organization moving forward by offering my own experiences and insights.
+I would like the opportunity as the AIA Detroit Treasurer to continue the momentum and help guide the organization moving forward by offering my own experiences and insights.
 Those relevant experiences and positions include: